/THE NEW PATRON AGE/

-Much like Prince’s battle, the fight that Kanye has recently taken to live-tweeting revolves around the desire to see artists own their own masters.
+Much like Prince’s battle, Kanye West’s fight revolves around the desire to see artists own their own masters.
 Thirty years later, the story hasn’t changed much since the 1990s.
 When an artist signs a deal with a record label, they often unwittingly sign away their rights to the creative works they’ve made.
 In Prince’s words, “if you don’t own your masters, your master owns you.”

-Kanye wants to see the artist-label relationship changestarting at the contract level.
+Kanye wants to see the artist-label relationship change starting at the contract level.
 Almost every record contract is based around the idea of royalties and advances.
-What most artists don’t understand is that there are numerous hidden costs like “distribution fees” which make it so that you often can’t fully recount and you definitely can’t make a stable income.
+What most artists don’t understand is that there are numerous hidden costs like “distribution fees” which make it so that you often can’t fully recoup and you definitely can’t make a stable income.

 Kanye has a new ideal model in mind, with a set of rules that looks something like this:

 - Artists must own the copyright of their recordings and songs in full, and lease them to record labels for a limited time period, typically 1 year.